 Joints often become stiff and painful in old age.
 Therefore, it is recommended you make your cat’s life as and pain-free as possible.

-Place litter trays and food bowls in an easily accessed area which doesn’t require any climbing or jumping.
+Place litter trays and food bowls in an easily accessed area that doesn’t require any climbing or jumping.
 If your cat has been going to the toilet outside, consider providing it with an indoor litter tray.

 Cats are less tolerant of cold and a warm bed, slightly raised off the floor, and in a draft-free spot will be much appreciated by your senior cat.
 In the warmer months, make sure your cat can find a cool place to sleep.